FokkeZB/nl.fokkezb.loading/README.md

 Fires when the loading mask was hidden by the user by either tapping the mask or using the Android hardware back-button.

 ## Styling
 You can style all views from your `app.tss`.
-Just use the following ID's:
+The default styles can be found in `loading.tss`.
+Be aware that the default styles are applied to classses, but to override from your `app.tss` you need to following (identical) IDs:

 * `loadingMask`: The full-screen mask.
 * `loadingOuter`: The dark box containing the activityIndicator and message.
 * `loadingInner`: Wraps arround the activityIndicator and message to provider padding.
 * `loadingSpinner`: The activityIndicator.
 * `loadingMessage`: The message.

+## Internationalization
+You can override the default message (`Loading..`) by setting the `loadingMessage` in your `strings.xml` files.

 ## Changelog
+* 1.3: Fully override widget style from `app.tss` and reset to default message upon show.
 * 1.2.1: Replaced event listeners for showing indicator by direct calls, works better.
 * 1.2: View replaced by Window, otherwise won't work in non-absolute layout modes.
 * 1.1: New parameter `show` to automatically show loading mask upon creation.